Mazettt/json-cpp/README.md

 cd ..
 ```

-Then, you can run the tests with:
+Finally, you can run the tests with:

 ```bash
 ./build/my_app